Young student standing next to the sign in an office on their work placement.

 • For Pre-apprenticeships and Modern Apprenticeships, apprentices don’t necessarily need any qualifications, but some may require a general pass at Standard Grade or National 5.

-• Foundation Apprenticeships have varying entry requirements, you can find out more on the specific Foundation Apprenticeship course page.
+• Foundation Apprenticeships have varying entry requirements; you can find out more on the specific Foundation Apprenticeship course page.

-• No prior work experience is required.
+• No prior work experience is needed.

 How long is an apprenticeship?